asyncapi/modelina/README.md

 ## Examples
 Do you need to know how to use the library in certain scenarios?

-A feature cannot exist without also showing exactly how it can be done in an example.

 We have gathered all the examples in a separate folder, they can be found under the [examples folder](./examples).

 ## Development